-The idea to integrate horses’ teachings along with my counseling expertise comes from my first-hand experience of this kind of intervention and training that are like no others.
+The idea to integrate horses’ teachings and my counseling expertise comes from my first-hand experience with this kind of activity and training, which are matchless.

-Horses are intuitive, emotional, and authentic animals; masters of self-awareness, they live the here and now in total presence.
-They make just a few sounds and have a signal system of their body language that is very clear and precise, able to immediately communicate complex information to other horses as to avoid being attacked and caught by predators.
+Horses are intuitive, emotional, and authentic animals; masters of self-awareness, they live the “here and now” in actual presence.
+They make just a few sounds and have a signal system of their body language that is very clear and precise.
+They can immediately communicate complex information to other horses to avoid predators attacking and catching them.

-Unlike humans, horses are prey animals, and this determines their behavior and offers us a key-to-reading of their actions.
-While observing horses, you’ll always see them extremely carefully scan the environment because on that depends their and the herd’s survival.
+Unlike humans, horses are prey animals which determines their behavior and offers us a key-to-reading to their actions.
+While observing horses, you’ll always see them carefully scan the environment because the herd and their survival depend on that.

-I love working with them because they’re spontaneous and naturally positive animals.
-Partnering with them means dealing with the resources and the potential of people, but also with the weaknesses yet never flaws as horses don’t judge.
+I love working with them because they’re spontaneous and naturally positive.
+Partnering with them means dealing with people’s resources and potential as much as weaknesses, yet never flaws, as horses don’t judge.

-Like humans, horses are social beings that live in herds with defined hierarchies, roles, assignments, responsibilities, and relationships very similar to a human community or an organization.
+Like humans, horses are social beings living in herds with defined hierarchies, roles, assignments, responsibilities, and relationships similar to a human community or an organization.

-Between human and horse interactions, there are similarities and differences.
-It can be witnessed by watching the herd’s relationship models and dynamics, drawing useful lessons for one’s life along with new insights to look at things, situations, and other people in a renewed way.
+Human and horse interactions have similarities and differences.
+It can be witnessed by watching the herd’s relationship models and dynamics, drawing valuable lessons for one’s life along with new insights to look at things, situations, and other people in a renewed way.